Cotter

 What happens then?

 If the user approved the request, you'll get back an event with {approved: true} in the non-trusted device in Step 1.
-The SDK will automatically store the logged-in user and access tokens in the device's secure storage.
+The SDK will and in the device's secure storage.